 The HCC played a role in the Establishing a Baseline research by being a member of the Active Transportation and Health Indicators Working Group and providing data for the report.

 The Halifax Cycling Coalition has several Eco-Counters located throughout the Halifax peninsula, usually on streets where protected bike lanes or local street bikeways are proposed in HRM’s Integrated Mobility Plan.
 Eco-Counters are devices that connect to tubes that are laid in the street, which count each bicycle that passes over the tubes.
 The data is made publically available on a website and the daily totals are tweeted at @bikehfxstats on Twitter.
-We are currently gathering baseline data, with the intention of conducting further analysis after protected bike lanes have been implemented.
+We are currently gathering baseline data, with the intention of counting the number of people riding bikes on key streets after protected bike lanes have been implemented.

 Research on bicycle share